40uf411/Basic-Arabic-Vocal-Emotions-Dataset/README.md

 # Basic Arabic Vocal Emotions Dataset
-Basic Arabic Vocal Emotions Dataset (BAVED) is a datasetthat contains an arabic words spelled in diffrent levels of emotions recorded in an audio/wav format.
+Basic Arabic Vocal Emotions Dataset (BAVED) is a dataset that contains an arabic words spelled in diffrent levels of expressed emotions recorded in an audio/wav format.
 ## About the dataset
-This data set contains a 7 arabic words identified and named as the following:
+This dataset contains 7 arabic words identified and named as the following:

  0- اعجبني